 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Forest Edge

-After a period of service as a rental unit, property owners often decide to sell their rental unit.
+After a period of owning a rental, rental investors often decide to sell their rental unit.
 Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rental properties at best market value for our former landlord clients in Forest Edge.

-If you decide you would like to sell your rental, Email us and we'll begin by preparing a comparative market analysis to help predict what your rental property can probably bring if sold.
-We'll also prepare estimated proceeds so you know how much you'll really make after the settlement.
+If you decide you would like to sell your rental unit, Connect with us and we'll begin by preparing a comparative market analysis to help predict what your property will probably bring if sold.
+We'll also prepare estimated proceeds so you know how much you'll actually make after the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to rental investors in Forest Edge who have held rental for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows an investor to sell a property, to reinvest the proceeds in a new property and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to property owners in Forest Edge that have held rental for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a real estate investor to sell a property, to reinvest the proceeds in a new rental property and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states: